-If you are requesting to close part of a street for the purpose of hosting an event for you and your neighbors, please use this application form instead: Block Party Application
+BLOCK PARTIES: If you are requesting to close part of a street for the purpose of hosting an event for you and your neighbors, please use this application form instead: Block Party Application.

 The following information corresponds to the Special Event and Parade Permit Application and is intended as a guideline to assist those proposing an event in the City of Yakima, WA.

 Application forms must be signed and submitted by mail or in person.
 Applicants who do not live in or near Yakima may submit applications via email along with the original application submitted via mail (US Mail, Fed-Ex, UPS, etc).
 The person signing the application form is responsible for ensuring that all special event conditions are met.